Bob Cole (sportscaster): Early life

+Cole was born in St. John's, Newfoundland, on June 24, 1933.
 A knee injury suffered from playing soccer put Cole in the hospital for approximately six months as a youth.
 It was during this time that he would listen to Foster Hewitt calling games on the radio and developed an interest in becoming a sports announcer.
 In 1956, Cole made an impromptu visit to Hewitt's office to present him with an audition tape.
 To Cole's surprise, Hewitt welcomed him in, listened to his tape, and talked with him for two hours.

 Ice hockey

 Hockey Night in Canada

 Cole began broadcasting hockey on VOCM radio in St. John's, Newfoundland, then CBC Radio in 1969 and moved to television in 1973 when Hockey Night in Canada (HNIC) expanded its coverage.
 Cole was the lead play-by-play announcer for HNIC on CBC, usually working Toronto Maple Leafs games, from 1980 to 2008.
 Aside from the Leafs broadcasts, he was also a staple for HNIC during the annual Stanley Cup playoffs.
 He broadcast at least one game in every Stanley Cup Finals from 1980 until 2008, after which he was replaced by Jim Hughson.
-His voice was also heard by a United States television audience whenever that country's carrier at the time – Hughes, USA, SportsChannel America or NBCSN – simulcast an HNIC game that he was calling.

 In November 2013, Rogers Communications reached a 12-year deal to become the exclusive national television and digital rightsholder for the NHL in Canada, beginning with the 2014–15 season.
 Although now at the age of 82, Cole told the Toronto Sun that he wanted Rogers to call and tell him if he would be a part of their hockey coverage: "I still feel the same as when I was 50.
 I still love what I'm doing.
 I just want to do games."
 Cole later stated, "I'd like to keep going.
 I feel good.
 I love the game.
 I still get passionate.
 I still get butterflies."
-In June 2014, Rogers confirmed that Cole would be part of their play-by-play team."
+In June 2014, Rogers confirmed that Cole would be part of their play-by-play team.

 Sportsnet did not give any on-air assignments to Cole during the 2018 Stanley Cup playoffs.
-On September 27, 2018, Sportsnet announced that Cole would be calling his 50th and last season with Hockey Night in Canada and a limited schedule of games in the upcoming season.
+On September 27, 2018, Sportsnet announced that he would be calling his 50th and last season with Hockey Night in Canada and a limited schedule of games in the upcoming season.

-On February 6, 2019, Cole received a video tribute and a standing ovation, during the Toronto Maple Leafs - Ottawa Senators game, on the occasion of calling his last game in Toronto.
-His final play by play broadcast was on April 6, 2019 at the Bell Centre in Montreal as the Montreal Canadiens beat the Toronto Maple Leafs by a score of 6-5 in a shootout.
+On February 6, 2019, he received a video tribute and a standing ovation, during the Toronto Maple Leafs – Ottawa Senators game, on the occasion of calling his last game in Toronto, with his final play-by-play broadcast being the Toronto Maple Leafs-Montreal Canadiens game on April 6 at Bell Centre.
+That night, the Montreal Canadiens beat the Toronto Maple Leafs by a score of 6–5 in a shootout.
 This game also happened to hold historical significance, as Canadiens forward Ryan Poehling scored a hat trick and a shootout goal in what was his first NHL game.
 Cole's broadcasting career spanned 50 years.